 How To Make Gluten Free Cupcakes

-Although testing these gluten free carrot cake cupcakes was quite the process for me, it won’t be for you, because I did the hard work for you!!
-Start by preparing those flax eggs and melting the coconut oil.
-Then in a clean bowl, add all the dry ingredients together and whisk.
-Set it aside and add the flax egg, coconut oil, vanilla, milk, maple syrup and apple sauce together and whisk.
+- Although testing these gluten free carrot cake cupcakes was quite the process for me, it won’t be for you, because I did the hard work for you!!
+Start by preparing the flax eggs and melting the coconut oil.
+Then in a large mixing bowl, add all the dry ingredients together and whisk.
+Set it aside.
+Add the flax egg, coconut oil, vanilla extract, milk, maple syrup and apple sauce together in a large bowl and whisk.
 The flax eggs and apple sauce act as the binding agents in these vegan cupcakes.
-Add the wet to the dry and mix until it’s JUST combined.
+Add the wet mixture to the dry and mix until it’s JUST combined.

-Then fold in the carrots.
-A little fun fact about the carrots: if you don’t peel them, the skins will turn green when cooked, so these cupcakes will have little green specks in them .
+- Then fold in the grated carrots.
+A little fun fact about the carrots: if you don’t peel them, the skins will turn green when cooked, so these cupcakes will have little green specks in them.
 It doesn’t alter the taste of the cupcakes just the look.
-So if you care, just make sure you peel those carrots.
+So if you care, just make sure you peel those fresh carrots.
+Using a large cookie scoop fill the cupcake liners 3/4 of the way. then place the muffin tin in the oven.

-This recipe makes 12 vegan carrot cake cupcakes and they need to bake for 26-28 minutes in a 350ºF oven.
+- This recipe makes roughly 10 vegan carrot cake cupcakes and they go in the oven for 5 minutes at 400ºF then an additional 20-23 minutes at 350ºF.
 It’s important to let the vegan carrot cake cupcakes cool for 10 minutes in the pan when they come out of the oven.
 They will still be slightly soft but when you press down on the top, your finger imprint won’t stay.
-After 10 minutes, move the cupcakes to a cooling rack and let them cool completely before you add the frosting.
+After 10 minutes, move the cupcakes to a cooling wire rack and let them cool completely before you add the vegan buttercream frosting.

-The vegan cream cheese frosting is simple to make but you do need hand beaters or a kitchen aid.
-Simply add the cream cheese, butter and sifted powdered sugar (so there are no clumps) together and whisk until it’s thick but smooth!
+- The vegan cream cheese frosting is simple to make but you do need hand beaters or a stand mixer.
+Simply add the cream cheese, butter and sifted powdered sugar or icing sugar (so there are no clumps) together and whisk until it’s thick but smooth!
 You don’t want to skip this frosting because it is the perfect pairing with these gluten free carrot cake cupcakes.
+Use a piping bag, if that’s your thing, to top the cupcakes with the frosting and maybe some crunchy walnuts.

 For More Vegan Easter Recipes, Check These Out